 Mutual Obligations of both parties:

-They will use their best endeavours and fully cooperate to provide a long term viable source of water within the capacity of the underground supply.
+They will use their best endeavours and fully cooperate to provide a long-term viable source of water within the capacity of the underground supply.

 They agree that access to the land and the water supply will commence on the commissioning of the infrastructure.